telerik/blazor-docs/components/listbox/overview.md

 1. Add the `TelerikListBox` tag.
 1. Set the `Data` parameter to an `IEnumerable<T>`.
 1. Set `TextField` to the property name that holds the string values to display in the ListBox.
-Skip this step when [binding the component to a collection of primitive values](#data-binding).
+Skip this step when [binding the component to a collection of strings or value type data](#data-binding).
 1. Set `SelectedItems` to an `IEnumerable<T>` to store or change the component selection.
 Optionally, [enable multiple selection]({%slug listbox-selection%}).
 1. Configure the [ListBox toolbar]({%slug listbox-toolbar%}) in `<ListBoxToolBarSettings>` and specify which buttons will be visible.
 By default, the toolbar shows all buttons.
 Each button requires an [event handler]({%slug listbox-events%}) to work.
 1. (optional) Set the `Width` and `Height` parameters, based on the number of toolbar buttons and desired number of visible items.
 The component will automatically show a vertical scrollbar if needed.
 Long items will wrap.